Ćaciland Protest Camp: SLAPP threats against independent media

 According to N1, the warning letters employed official state symbols, a detail criticized by legal experts.

 Threats were described by lawyers as vague: the letters failed to specify which particular media reports were considered defamatory, and instead listed a broad set of potential legal actions without clear foundation.

 Press Violence

-Ćaciland (Students 2.0) has been criticized for repeated attacks on journalists within and around the camp, often occurring in the presence of police who reportedly failed to intervene Reported victims include reporters from KTV, Fonet, and Insajder, as well as a YouTuber, who were threatened, physically assaulted, or prevented from reporting.
+Ćacilend (Students 2.0) has been criticized for repeated attacks on journalists within and around the camp, often occurring in the presence of police who were unwilling to intervene in most cases.
+Reported victims include reporters from KTV, Fonet, Insajder and N1, as well as a YouTuber Neven, who were threatened, physically assaulted, or prevented from reporting.
 Legal experts and former police officials have condemned the authorities’ inaction, noting that it contributed to a climate of impunity and further intimidation of the press.